MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-install-preview.md

 ## Debugger coexistence

 This section describes how to have the WinDbg preview coexist with the classic WinDbg debugger.

+>> TBD - we seemed to get a questions on this, will we support the ability to launch either version externally?

 You can work with WinDbg preview coexist with the classic WinDbg debugger on the same machine.